inthehallways/inthehallways/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/inthehallways/inthehallways/output/snake.svg" alt="Snake animation" /> </p>

 # 💫 About Me
-🔭 I’m more interested on Front-end programming<br>
+🔭 I’m more interested on UI/UX Design and Front-end programming<br>
 🌱 I’m currently learning about HTML, CSS, Bootstrap<br>
 💬 Feel free to reach me at notaisle@gmail.com<br>
 ⚡ Fun fact!
 I never expected to be in this path but oh well here we are 😂 <br>